-Ireland 000-28508 98-1341933 (State or Other Jurisdiction of Incorporation) (Commi ssion File Number) (I.R.S.
-Employer Identification No.) Du chardstown Corporate Park Ballycoolin blin 15, Ireland Il Executive Office and Zip Code (Regi 53-1-485-1200 one number, including area code) (Former name, form er address and N/A former fiscal year, if changed sin ce last report) Indicate by check mark whether the registrant (1) has fil during the preceding 12 months (or for such shorter per requirements for the past 90 days.
-Yes \square No \square - ' ' Indicate by check mark whether the registrant has submitted be submitted and posted pursuant to Rule 405 of Regulation submit and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large emerging growth company.
-See the definitions of "large ac in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated Smaller reporting company y \square (Do not check if a smaller reporting company) If an emerging growth company, indicate by check mark i revised financial accounting standards provided pursuant t Indicate by check mark whether the registrant is a shell co mpany (as defi ned in Rule 12b-2 of the Exchang ge Act).
-Yes □ No ☑
+Ireland

+(State or Other Jurisdiction of Incorporation)

+000-28508 (Commission File Number) 98-1341933

+(I.R.S.
+Employer Identification No.)

+Block 10-1, Blanchardstown Corporate Park Ballycoolin Dublin 15, Ireland

+(Address of Principal Executive Office and Zip Code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Larg e accelerated filer Accelerated filer \checkmark Non- accelerated Smaller reporting company (Do not check if a smaller reporting company) Emerging growth company Tf and and any in a super the second superior in directs has also also also if if h all and a set to use the automated to a sitisfan a suited for a surely in

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

-At August 2, 2018, 36,764,564 ordinary shares, nominal value \$0.01 each, of the Company were outstanding.
+At November 2, 2018, 37,012,014 ordinary shares, nominal value \$0.01 each, of the Company were outstanding.